Moreholidays December Llama Day

 “I still believe love is all you need.
 I don’t know a better message than that.” – – Paul McCartney

-History and Origin of Make Up Your Mind Day
+History and Origin of Unlucky Day

 Much is written about Friday the 13th.
 However, we found no factual information about the origin of Unlucky Day on December 31st.
 We wondered if it was just a coincidence, that when you flip the numbers in 13, you get 31……hmmmmm.